zabir8809/agent-eval-tool-exercise/README.md

 #### **6. Evaluate Against Ground Truth**: Implement ground truth comparison using expert-curated travel itineraries and real-world travel data for accurate quality assessment.

-> **🚀 Automation Note**: Further automating the evaluation workflow process, enabling real-time report generation, and implementing immediate mitigation strategies for failed assertions will significantly enhance the tool's effectiveness and make it production-ready for continuous deployment scenarios.
+> **Automation Note**: Further automating the evaluation workflow process, enabling real-time report generation, and implementing immediate mitigation strategies for failed assertions will significantly enhance the tool's effectiveness and make it production-ready for continuous deployment scenarios.